 If the airbag readiness light stays on after the vehicle is started or comes on while driving, it means the airbag system might not be working properly.
 The airbags in the vehicle might not inflate in a crash, or they could even inflate without a crash.
-To help avoid injury, have the vehicle serviced right away.
+To help avoid right away.